 When it comes to “translating” content from one format to another, there are different rules.
 Here is an overview of the channels this applies to:

-Remember: As great refurbishing is for building brand awareness in different channels such as app marketplaces or in the Kindle store - it will only make a bad impression if it’s half-assed.
+Remember: Although refurbishing is great for building brand awareness in different channels such as app marketplaces or in the Kindle store – it will only make a bad impression if it’s half-assed.

 What I want to say: Content is its content AND format.
 Even if the content is exceptional, it will look awful if it is shared by a bad presenter, or it is turned into a book with lots of spelling and grammar mistakes.